1. Purpose of policy

 6.1 All design and production work intended for external audiences, including publications and marketing materials (printed, electronic and audio-visual/video content), must be undertaken by designers, producers or other suppliers briefed and managed by Marketing and External Engagement, and approved by Marketing and External Engagement prior to production.

-6.2 No area of the University may engage directly with external design or production suppliers or printers without prior approval of the Director, Marketing and External Engagement.
+6.2 No area of the University may engage directly with external design, marketing, merchandise or production suppliers, printers, photographers or videographers without prior approval of the Director, Marketing and External Engagement.

 7. Media relations